skrey/yellow-extensions/features/release/README.md

 ## How to publish an extension

 First increase the version number in your code, then create a new release at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php release` followed by a folder.
-This will update all necessary files.
+This will update all files.
 Upload your changes to GitHub and create a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) for `datenstrom/yellow-extensions`.

 ## Settings